aws-samples/aws-modern-application-workshop/module-1/README.md

 ### Bind to your new GIT Repository remotes

-Now that you have created your CodeCommit repositories, you should connect to them from your local repositories.
+Now that you have created your CodeCommit repositories, we want to now connect them to your local repositories.
 This involves selecting a method by which you wish to communicate (HTTPS or GIT/SSH) and then lastly adding the CodeCommit repository as a remote and pushing your changes.

 #### Choose connection method

 Choose between connecting to your AWS CodeCommit repositories via HTTPS or SSH.
 The easiest way to set up CodeCommit is to configure HTTPS Git credentials for AWS CodeCommit.

-This HTTPS authentication method:
+The HTTPS authentication method:

 * Uses a static user name and password.
 * Works with all operating systems supported by CodeCommit.